Teaching and learning

 10 EYFS Communication and Language Activities

-Playful ways to encourage speech and language development
+Playful and fun activities to encourage language development

 Early Year Educator pointing out communication and language activities